pedrozadotdev/pocketblocks/docs/en/workspace-management/customize-branding.md

 # Custom branding

-PocketBlocks provides a white-labelling feature that allows you to customize your workspace's **branding**, including logo, favicon, brand name and color.
+PocketBlocks provides a white-labeling feature that allows you to customize your workspace's **branding**, including logo, favicon, brand name and color.
 You can easily configure branding to match your company's branding and benefit from consistent experiences with your company's existing internal tools.

 ## Branding settings

-Only **Admins** have the permission to customize branding.
+Only **Admins** have permission to customize branding.
 Navigate to **PocketBlocks Settings** and go to **Branding**.

 <figure><img src="../.gitbook/assets/workspace-management/customize-branding/01.png" alt=""><figcaption></figcaption></figure>